Author: BRo Guest Authors

 Read More

-Author: William Graebner We continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 30 months of Covid.
+We continue the series on walking Buffalo, from the intrepid couple who walked every day—no matter the weather—in the first 30 months of Covid.
 They think (without being systematic) they walked every street in Buffalo, and many in other cities and towns, taking some 20,000 photos, some of which are shared in this series.
 While not itineraries, we hope to encourage others to “walk the walk,” to see, observe and appreciate Buffalo—and beyond.
 William Graebner and Dianne Bennett are also 5 Cent Cine’s film critics, here.
-Today’s Photo-Essay: Store-Front and In-House Churches A 100-foot stretch of Leroy Avenue,…
+Today’s Photo-Essay: Store-Front and In-House Churches A 100-foot stretch of Leroy Avenue, on Buffalo’s upper…

 Read More

-Author: Colleen Dunham The Prohibition era As the U.S. began its shift from a rural to an urban society at the end of the Civil War, saloons started to appear on street corners in poor and working class neighborhoods.
+The Prohibition era As the U.S. began its shift from a rural to an urban society at the end of the Civil War, saloons started to appear on street corners in poor and working class neighborhoods.
 In addition to alcohol, these saloons provided a place for political debate and union talk.
 That became a cause for concern among some of the more well-off classes.
 Organizations like the Women’s Christian Temperance Movement and the Anti-Saloon League regarded saloons as places of filth and corruption.
-They successfully combined propaganda, religion, and political coercion to make alcohol a divisive social…
+They successfully combined propaganda, religion, and political coercion to make alcohol a divisive social issue.
+On January…

 Read More